 Academic Support Services

 Advising offers USM students an integrated approach to academic advising and career development.
-Student Success Advisors provide academic advising and career planning assistance to support the development and achievement of students educational and career goals.
-Following orientation and initial registration, students, during their first semester at the University, are assigned a professional advisor and a faculty academic advisor within their respective academic departments.
+Advisors provide academic advising and early career planning assistance to support the development and achievement of students educational and career goals.
+During their first semester at the University following orientation and initial registration, students are assigned a professional advisor and a faculty academic advisor within their respective academic departments.
 Professional and faculty academic advisors work in partnership to support and encourage a student’s success throughout their academic career.
-Students are encouraged to maintain close contact with their department advisor once this assignment has been made.
+Students are encouraged to maintain close contact with both advisors.

 Students who have not declared a major are provided with a professional advisor from Advising.
-Advisors assist students in the development of educational and career goals as well as the selection of an appropriate major.
-Students should be ready to declare a major before completing 60 credits of coursework at the University.
+Advisors assist students in the development of educational and early career goals as well as the selection of an appropriate major.
+Students should be ready to declare a major before completing sophomore status at the University.
 Once students declare their major they will also be assigned a faculty academic advisor.

 The USM Early Study–Aspirations Program offers opportunities for high school students to take college courses to enrich their high school experience.
 The program is designed to help students supplement, not supplant, the academic program of the high school.
 Academic requirements must be met, and permission from high school and parent(s) is expected.
 Financial assistance is available.
 For more information call (207) 780-4040.

 Students who have questions regarding general academic policies and procedures, as well as about other aspects of University programs, are encouraged to contact Advising in 119 Payson Smith Hall on the Portland campus (780-4040), 119 Bailey Hall on the Gorham campus (780-5652), and 119 Lewiston-Auburn College in Lewiston (753-6500).

 University Libraries: Centers of Learning, Research, Writing and Technology